jamescostian/borrow-state/README.md

 + You can't touch your state's `unblock` property
 + You can't create a brand new object for your state - you must manipulate the existing object that was passed in when asking for the state
-+ You *must* unblock or else things will stay blocked
++ For every `.block()`, there must be an `.unblock()`.
+If there is one more `.block()` than there are `.unblock()`s, the system will remained blocked until there is a new `.unblock()`
-+ If you use `unsafe: true`, things will be faster *but* if a read-only operation is not actually read-only, your state loses all integrity.
-Conversely, if you use the default (`unsafe: false`), integrity is always maintained *but* you can't have two read-only operations happening simultaneously through the API :weary:
++ If you use `unsafe: true`, things will be faster *but* if a read-only operation is not actually read-only, your state loses all integrity (and there is no reason to use this module besides maintaining integrity).
+Conversely, if you use the default (`unsafe: false`), integrity is always maintained *but* you can't have two read-only operations happening simultaneously through the API.

 ## Contributing